opalsecurity/opal-go/docs/GroupRemoteInfo.md

 `func (o *GroupRemoteInfo) HasDuoGroup() bool`

 HasDuoGroup returns a boolean if a field has been set.

+### GetAzureAdSecurityGroup

+`func (o *GroupRemoteInfo) GetAzureAdSecurityGroup() GroupRemoteInfoAzureAdSecurityGroup`

+GetAzureAdSecurityGroup returns the AzureAdSecurityGroup field if non-nil, zero value otherwise.

+### GetAzureAdSecurityGroupOk

+`func (o *GroupRemoteInfo) GetAzureAdSecurityGroupOk() (*GroupRemoteInfoAzureAdSecurityGroup, bool)`

+GetAzureAdSecurityGroupOk returns a tuple with the AzureAdSecurityGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureAdSecurityGroup

+`func (o *GroupRemoteInfo) SetAzureAdSecurityGroup(v GroupRemoteInfoAzureAdSecurityGroup)`

+SetAzureAdSecurityGroup sets AzureAdSecurityGroup field to given value.

+### HasAzureAdSecurityGroup

+`func (o *GroupRemoteInfo) HasAzureAdSecurityGroup() bool`

+HasAzureAdSecurityGroup returns a boolean if a field has been set.

+### GetAzureAdMicrosoft365Group

+`func (o *GroupRemoteInfo) GetAzureAdMicrosoft365Group() GroupRemoteInfoAzureAdMicrosoft365Group`

+GetAzureAdMicrosoft365Group returns the AzureAdMicrosoft365Group field if non-nil, zero value otherwise.

+### GetAzureAdMicrosoft365GroupOk

+`func (o *GroupRemoteInfo) GetAzureAdMicrosoft365GroupOk() (*GroupRemoteInfoAzureAdMicrosoft365Group, bool)`

+GetAzureAdMicrosoft365GroupOk returns a tuple with the AzureAdMicrosoft365Group field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureAdMicrosoft365Group

+`func (o *GroupRemoteInfo) SetAzureAdMicrosoft365Group(v GroupRemoteInfoAzureAdMicrosoft365Group)`

+SetAzureAdMicrosoft365Group sets AzureAdMicrosoft365Group field to given value.

+### HasAzureAdMicrosoft365Group

+`func (o *GroupRemoteInfo) HasAzureAdMicrosoft365Group() bool`

+HasAzureAdMicrosoft365Group returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)